 Just remember to plan, be flexible, and soak up every ounce of local culture for an experience you’ll never forget.

-How Does Costa Rica Compare to Other Destinations?
+How Do Prices In Costa Rica Compare to Other Destinations?

 In the table below, we compare the average cost of a vacation to Costa Rica to similarly popular US vacation destinations.